Skip to content

 The journalists who report on AI displacement are now fighting it in their own newsroom — and the first concession came only after an eight-day strike.

-The New York Times NewsGuild is negotiating AI provisions in its contract, demanding human oversight for all AI-generated content, limits on AI-drafted stories, retraining programmes, and a share of licensing income from AI training data 1.
-Management has refused the licensing demand.
+NYT NewsGuild is fighting over AI provisions in contract negotiations, demanding human oversight for AI-generated content, limits on AI-drafted stories, retraining programmes, and a share of licensing income from AI training data.
+Management refused the licensing demand.
+NYT tech workers, after an eight-day strike, won a contract creating an AI impact committee.

 Sources:TheWrap